krivard/codalab-worksheets-wiki/Home.md

     git clone https://github.com/codalab/codalab.wiki.git

-Note that this will clone into its own repo, separate from the CodaLab repo.
+Note that the wiki is its own repo, separate from the CodaLab repo.
 Forking is not necessary, and you will not need to make pull requests for your changes.
 In light of this, please take the time to ensure that any documentation updates you contribute are technically correct.
 The CodaLab project welcomes your contributions!

 In order to keep this content coherent we have adopted the following page naming convention to make it easy to find things.
 We are using pseudo-namespaces to organize pages.
 This is accomplished by using a prefix plus underscore for the page names, such as "Dev_configuring your setup".